Nedyarb7941/FunkinBSMA/README.md

 This is FNF but for the Big Screen Mega Arcade.
-Credit to the Funkin Crew for literally this entire build
+Credit to the Funkin Crew for literally this entire thing